zeyad-mansour/lunar/README.md

 ## Contributing
 Pull requests are welcome.
 If you have any suggestions, questions, or find any issues, please open an [issue](https://github.com/zeyad-mansour/Lunar/issues) and provide some detail.
-If you find this project interesting or helpful, please star the repository!
+If you find this project interesting or helpful, please star the repository.